Rock of Solutré: Human remains

 Testot-Ferry and Arcelin also brought to light some human remains at Cros du Charnier.
 In all, by the end of the period of excavations between about 1866 and 1925, almost 70 skeletons had been recovered.
-Although at the time of the first excavations the corpses were considered as prehistoric (Aurignacians and Neolithics), it has since become almost certain that some of the skeletons are historical.
+Although at the time of the first excavations the corpses were considered as prehistoric (Aurignacians and Neolithics), it has since become almost certain that some of the skeletons are from the historical era.
 According to different datings, they appear to be Burgundians (from the high Middle Ages) or Merovingians.

-Paradoxically, despite the length of time when the site was in use, the Solutrean era was the only period in the Upper Paleolithic from which there are no human remains.
-Ultimately, one year after the first excavations carried out at the rock, remains of Cro-magnon man were discovered at Eyzies by Louis Lartet.
-The Cro-magnons were contemporaries of the culture who had cut tools and hunted at Solutré.
+Paradoxically, despite the length of time when the site was in use, the Solutrean era was the only period in the Upper Paleolithic from which no human remains have been found.
+Ultimately, one year after the first excavations carried out at the rock, remains of Cro-Magnon man were discovered at Eyzies by Louis Lartet.
+The Cro-Magnons were contemporaries of the culture who had cut tools and hunted at Solutré.

 Museum

 The departmental history museum, a structure designed by the architect Guy Clapot from Strasbourg, is situated at the foot of the rock.
 The museum was encouraged by French President François Mitterrand, and was opened in 1987.
 Because of regulations in force at the site, the museum lies beneath a dome planted with vegetation, and is hardly visible from a distance.
-The places where the discoveries were made are presented in the museum along with a reconstructions of scenes from the hunt.
+The places where important discoveries were made are presented in the museum along with a reconstructions of scenes from the hunt.
 The museum also hosts temporary exhibitions on subjects related to archeology, prehistory and ethnography.